-The term 'Debenture' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Debenture' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Debenture refers to a form of debt instrument.
 The differentiating factor of such instruments is that they do not have the physical backing of either collateral or assets securing them.
 Instead, they are only guaranteed by the overall reputation and creditworthiness of the issuing corporation or municipality.
 Governments and corporations alike commonly issue such bonds in order to obtain much needed fresh capital.
 As with other forms of bonds, these are recorded in indentures.

 Since such Debentures come without any collateral, the buyers of bonds purchase them on the hopes that the issuer will not default on interest and principal repayments.
 Government examples of these kinds of bonds abound in the marketplace.
 T-bills and T-bonds are both classic debentures.
 They have always been deemed to be completely risk free as the government can always raise taxes to pay its debt obligations or resort to printing money in order to cover them.

 Corporations most often resort to issuing Debentures as their longer term loan vehicles.
 They typically come with a maturity date that is fixed at an interest level that is similarly fixed.
 Corporations will most often make such interest payments ahead of giving any dividends to the stock shareholders, as with other types of senior debt obligations.
 This makes debentures beneficial with their lower interest rate and farther away repayment date as compared to other forms of debt bonds and loans corporations and governments can take out.